 Nature!
 Nurture!
 Another trite distinction that sounds like it might represent something Fundamental And Real.
-Seems to have largely supplanted Calvin’s debate over total depravity vs penance.
+Seems to have largely supplanted Calvin’s distinction between total depravity vs penance.

 Unlike Doctor who/Daleks, this one is used for actual decision making and public debate outside of Tumblr, so it bears looking in to.

-Even if we make it mathematically precise and ask “What is heritability score of X?”, where X is some policy-relevant behaviour, we are not necessarily thinking about anything interesting because the mathematical definition of heritability itself may not do what we intuitively would like it to. e.g. the classic “How heritable is crime?”
+If we make it mathematically precise and ask “What is heritability score of X?”, where X is some policy-relevant behaviour, we are not necessarily thinking about anything interesting because the mathematical definition of heritability itself may not do what we intuitively would like it to.

 Heritability scores are indeed one sciency projection of this debate:

 - Ozymandias, Shared environment effects are real has some points about how we discuss shared environment.

 Believing in zero role for shared environment also fails to pass the sniff test.
 Lots of people, I think, will agree that whether or not you talk to your baby might not have any long-term consequences.
 But the “zero role for shared environment” position requires yourself to commit to the position that all of the following have either zero correlation between siblings or no effect on children’s psychology whatsoever:

 - Lead poisoning.

 - All other forms of air and water pollution.